To apply for the Radiography Program, you must have a minimum cumulative GPA of 2.75 on a 4.0 scale.

 Students pursuing the bachelor's degree through St. Cloud State University (SCSU) should review the SCSU admission requirements.
-Bachelor's degree students will be jointly admitted to SCSU and Mayo School of Health Sciences (MSHS).
+Bachelor's degree students are jointly admitted to SCSU and Mayo School of Health Sciences.

-All students will be required to have a high school degree and meet these minimum prerequisite requirements:
+All students are required to have a high school degree and meet these minimum prerequisite requirements:

 - Mathematics.
-Minimum of one semester of college algebra; a higher level math course will also satisfy this requirement.
+Minimum of one semester of college algebra; a higher level math course also satisfies this requirement.

 - Anatomy and physiology.
 Minimum of two semesters of college-level anatomy and physiology with a lab component.